AthanasiosPetsanis/LFG/README.md

   - High realism:
     - Scanned ground textures from drones
     - Scanned landscapes from drones
-    - Low-poly closed-surface multi-various materials and waste objects
+    - Low-poly closed-surface multi-type materials and waste objects
-    - Rigid-body physics (no overlapping of objects, and natural pile formation)
+    - Rigid-body physics (no overlapping of objects + natural pile formation)
-  - Volume ground truth
+  - Ground truth of volume
-  - Easy import into Unreal Engine (has been tested for .glb export in Unreal Engine 4 and 5)
+  - Easy import into Unreal Engine (has been tested for .glb files in Unreal Engine 4 and 5)
   - Expandable collections.
 Anyone can use their own materials, objects, landscapes and generally 3D models.

 ### Disadvantages
-  - You need to wait for the simulation to end until you have realisticly formed piles (this could be cubersome is slower computer)
+  - You need to wait for the animation to end until you have realisticly formed piles (this could be cumbersome in slower computer)
+  - The more objects you add the slower the animation will be

-# Motivation
+# Motivation & Usefullness
+  - Evaluation of drone path planning algorithms (via drone simulators like [AirSim]([url](https://github.com/microsoft/AirSim)) or other methods)
+  - Acquisition of synthetic images of landfills (the same simulator as above)
+  - Evaluation of photogrammetry algorithms for landfills (we know have the 3D model ground-truth)
+  - Evaluation of volumetry algorithms (we know the volume ground-truth of the waste)
+  - Augmentation of landfill UAV images with synthetic image data of realistic landfills There have been few publically available datasets involving UAV images from real landfills.
+It is a well-known strategy to augment datasets with synthetic data and there exist drone simulators for capturing images in the virtual world.
+LFG

 # Prerequisities
 LFG has been tested in the latest (as of 01/12/2023) Blender 4.0.1 version.